 When is the application deadline?

 The hwtk has no application deadlines.
-However, your application should reach us by the start of your first planned semester at the latest.
+However, your application should reach us by the start of the semester at the latest.
 Do however note that application via uni-assist takes approximately four to six weeks.
-We would therefore recommend that you apply at least two months before studies commence, or three to four months before starting in the dual work-study model.
+We would therefore recommend that you apply at least two months before studies commence, or three to four months before starting in the dual work–study model.

 When does the winter semester start and finish?
 When does the summer semester start and finish?

 The summer semester starts on 1 April and finishes on 30 September.
 The winter semester starts on 1 October and ends on 31 March.